 Do you or your manager believe all customers are equal?
 I know this has been debated and talked about so many times, so often.
 A lot of us believe that all customers are equal.
 Let’s accept that not all customers are equal.
-A typical way of looking at that is, how much are they paying you, what is the potential that they’re paying, what is the size of that particular customer and hence they can be different, but what is the key indicator.
+A typical way of looking at that is, how much are they paying you, what is the potential that they’re paying, what is the size of that particular customer, etc. But ARPA (Average Revenue per Account) is a key indicator.

 What is the key Indicator?